 The dispute is passed to your payment processor (for example, Stripe), and Mews is notified.
 We then send you an email informing you of the chargeback.

 Tip: If you want to a) change the email address that chargeback notifications are sent to, or b) automatically receive chargeback tasks on the Dashboard every time you receive a chargeback, contact support and they'll set it up for you.

 When you’re notified about the chargeback dispute, you’re asked to respond within a specific number of days; the time limit to respond begins as soon as you’ve received notice of the dispute and can be anywhere from 10-39 days, depending on the processor).

 For help providing evidence, read our guide on how to respond to a chargeback.

 - If you accept the chargeback or don’t respond within the time limit, the cardholder is awarded the chargeback (which means they keep the reimbursement, and you lose revenue).

 - If you want to object the chargeback, you need to provide compelling evidence to prove your claim within the time limit specified by the processor.
 This evidence must be sent to Mews first, and then we’ll deliver it to the payment gateway provider on your behalf.

 Step 6: The card issuer reviews the evidence

-If you objected the chargeback, your compelling evidence is sent from Mews to the payment gateway provider and eventually arrives at the credit card issuer for review.
+If you objected to the chargeback, your compelling evidence is sent from Mews to the payment gateway provider and eventually arrives at the credit card issuer for review.
 Only the issuer is responsible for reviewing the evidence and deciding in favor of you or the cardholder (this process typically takes around 60-75 days).